rc-kid/rckid/HARDWARE.md

 > TODO capacitors are bit different between RCKid and app note: (https://www.ti.com/lit/ug/slau266a/slau266a.pdf?ts=1740243769370&ref_url=https%253A%252F%252Fwww.ti.com%252Ftool%252FTLV320AIC3204EVM-K)

+> TODO Swap radio & mic inputs so that radio can go via low powerbypass to output directly (check this on the devboard)

 AVDD - 0.1 & 22 app note, I have 10uF
 HPVDD 0.1 & 22 app note, I have 0.1 1 10
 DVDD 01 & 22 app note, I have 10 uF